 If you’re looking to optimise a similar page and you’ve identified a primary or focus keyword (in this case, ‘plastic waste’), it’s important to also gather related or semantic keywords for reference throughout your copy.

-“Referencing secondary keywords is important because they show Google you’re not only writing in-depth but at breadth.
+“Secondary keywords are important because they show Google you’re not only writing in-depth but at breadth.
 You’re covering lots of related information and giving Google plenty of clues as to what your page is about.”

 These could be related phrases and questions, or even variations of your primary keyword.
 As well as strengthening your on-page SEO, you can arrange them in a natural or logical flow and use them to better map out the content and structure of your pillar page.